Main Content

 To enable this port, under Sensing > Linear Velocity, select Relative Lateral Velocity.

-Physical signal output port that provides the component of the relative velocity between the slip point on the tire and the coincident point on the geometry along the x-direction of the contact frame.
+Physical signal output port that provides the component of the relative velocity between the slip point on the tire and the coincident point on the base geometry along the x-direction of the contact frame.
 The value has a unit of length/time.

 Dependencies